gkm2164/lengine-docs/pages/funcs/tailrec.md

 title: Tail recursion optimization
 ---

+# {% $markdoc.frontmatter.title %}

 ### Recursion

-One of beauty of the functional programming is that the developers can maximize the use of recursion.
-Let's take a moment for implementing factorial.
+One of a beauty of the functional programming is that the developers can maximize the use of recursion.
+Let's take a look this example.

-In mathematics, factorial is denoted as `n!`, and it's value is `n * (n - 1) * (n - 2) * ... * 1`.
+In mathematics, factorial is denoted as `n!`, and it is equivalent to `n * (n - 1) * (n - 2) * ... * 1`.

-If you are familiar with imperative programming, the factorial can be implemented as follows.
+If you are familiar with imperative programming, such as C++, the factorial can be implemented as follows.

 ```c++
 int ret = 1;